 - The time you missed from work

 - The effect of the accident on your daily life

 You can depend on our legal team to thoroughly investigate your case and to account for all past and future losses when determining the financial award you need.
-We want to ensure you’re not left with any medical bills or other expenses while you’re treating your injuries.
+We want to ensure you’re not left with medical bills or other expenses while treating your injuries.

 Deadline to File a Lawsuit Against the Government